luluagasantiago/asynchrony/README.md

 - **Best Practices and Examples:** Discover best practices and practical examples for implementing `asyncio` in different scenarios.

 ## summer.py
-A short script to practice with aiohttp using an API from qrng to get random numbers.
+A short script to practice with aiohttp using an API from https://quantumnumbers.anu.edu.au/ to get random numbers.
+ In this script we make m requests to the API in order to get the sum of n random numbers using m workers (each async call to the coroutine worker).

 ## Sources
 realpython.com